Azure-Samples/azure-health-data-and-ai-samples/samples/analytics-visualization/docs/Appendix.md

 # Appendix

-## Stage 1: Convert FHIR data to Parquet (Option B using provided sample data)
+## Stage 1: Convert FHIR data to Parquet
-If you do not have your own sample FHIR data, or you would like to use our provided sample data parquet files, below steps will create a Data Lake and copy our sample Parquet files inside.
+To use our provided sample data parquet files, below steps will create a Data Lake and copy our sample Parquet files inside.

 Please note that this copies over sample Parquet files into Data Lake and is only used to quickly deploy this sample.
-If you have your own sample FHIR data that needs to be analyzed, please follow the above steps in Option 1 to use the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to convert the FHIR data into Parquet files.

 #### Prerequisites needed
 - An Azure Account to create Data lake and Synapse workspace